 The plant-plant interaction network was significantly modular (0.335, Z = 17.57, p < 0.001).
 It was made up of five modules (Figure 3).
 Visitation rates, study day and species were significant predictors of module, and shrub density was marginally significant (p = 0.051, Table 3).

-Effects of downscaling the whole community
+Effects of downscaling the whole community same - combine with above

-The individual and species level bipartite networks were significantly modular, but the species was more modular (Table 5).
+The individual and species level bipartite networks were significantly modular, but the species was more modular??
+(Table 5).
 When downscaled, the network become more nested, more generalized and more cohesive relative to the species network.
-All indices were significant (Table 5).
+All indices were significant (Table 5). hmmm

 Discussion

-Our study found evidence that the ecological features of individual plants can determine the role of a plant within the network and subsequently the structure of the network as a whole.
-Downscaling the community interaction network revealed that individuals are more variable than their aggregations of conspecifics in the key network role of betweenness centrality.
-Flowering shrub density shaped topology beyond increases in visitation rates including betweenness, access to conspecifics and modularity, and this effect was time invariant.
-In general floral display size influenced network measures indirectly through its strong influence on visitation rates.
+topic sentence first - for whatever focus you decide - the ecological one or the network one - ie remind reader the purpose Our study found evidence that the ecological features of individual plants can determine the role of a plant within the network and subsequently the structure of the network as a whole.??
+Downscaling the community interaction network revealed that individuals are more variable than their aggregations of conspecifics in the key network role of betweenness centrality??.
+Flowering shrub density determined? topology beyond increases?/ in addition to or more important than or in contrast to? in visitation rates including betweenness, access to conspecifics and modularity, and this effect was time invariant meaning? even if you do not take the ecological approach you can still say what it means to network reasoning and to later to network theory?
+So this would be something like - Blooming shrub density neighbourhood influenced network metrics for visitation rates including .... or say network topology - assuming that means these measures so can use that term instead of metrics? .
+In general, floral display size influenced network measures indirectly through its strong influence on visitation rates?? - supporting the prediction that individual-level traits are more important than neighbourhood level metrics?.
+OK stopping for a second here - If you revise intro and have a clear hypothesis, either focus, then maybe we need a few predictions? these sentences are good and seem like they are supporting implicit assumptions you had or predictions?
 However, this influence on visitation decreased at the end of the study period.
-The competitive advantage of a large floral display size was lost in the later time period suggesting that the relative importance of individual traits have a temporal aspect.
-This may be due to the overall decrease in plant density over the study period, and the results of pollinators becoming less choosy as availability decreases.
+The competitive advantage of a large floral display size was lost in the later time period suggesting that the relative importance of individual traits have a temporal component.
 For species networks, traits are increasingly being recognized as driving forces of network structure (Olesen et al. 2010; Eklöf et al. 2013; Dupont et al. 2014; Olito & Fox 2015).
-These are evident as driving forces at the individual level as well, and traits can be considered intrinsic phenotypic traits but also the floral neighbourhood an individual is embedded in.
+These are evident as driving forces at the individual level as well, and traits can be considered intrinsic phenotypic traits but also the floral neighbourhood an individual is embedded in. ? focus again - this will tidy up once you set the state in Intro.

+Put network ones first if focus..

+then

+Ecological implications